precice/precice.github.io/pages/community/precice-workshop-2021.md

 * 16:00 - 18:00

 ## Program details
-* Before the workshop, an Introductory video will be distributed to all participants.
-Participants will then be able discuss the Introductory video in the Q/A session.
-* Two Introductory Workshop Sessions recommended for new users that want to learn how to couple their own codes.
 * The developer talks consist of various topics relating to the internals of preCICE.
 The following topics will be presented in the developer talks:
 * Session I:
   * Two-level Initialization